Dżok Monument

-Dżok ("Jock") was a black mongrel dog who, for the entire year (1990–1991), was seen waiting in vain at the Rondo Grunwaldzkie roundabout in Kraków, Poland, to be fetched back by his master, who had died there.
-A monument located on the Czerwieński Boulevard on the Vistula River in Kraków, near the Wawel Castle and the Grunwald Bridge.
+Dżok ("Jock") was a black mongrel dog who was seen waiting in vain for the entire year (1990–1991) at the Rondo Grunwaldzkie roundabout in Kraków, Poland, to be fetched back by his master, who had died there.
+A monument to Dżok is located on the Czerwieński Boulevard on the Vistula River in Kraków, near the Wawel Castle and the Grunwald Bridge.

 History

+In 1990 Dżok's owner died of a heart attack near the Rondo Grunwaldzkie roundabout.
+The dog remained there, waiting for his master.
+Fed by the inhabitants of Kraków, it aroused surprise and sympathy.
+After a year of waiting, he accepted a new owner, Maria Müller.
+The woman died in 1998, the animal escaped from her house and, loitering around the railway area, died under the wheels of a moving train.
 The history of Dżok is considered by some to be one of the legends of Kraków.
-He talks about a dog - a black hybrid - whose owner in tragic circumstances died of a heart attack near the Grunwald roundabout.
-The dog was waiting there for his master.
-Fed by the inhabitants of Kraków, it aroused surprise and sympathy.
-After about a year of waiting, he accepted a new owner, Maria Müller (widow of Władysław Müller).
-The woman died in 1998, the animal escaped and, loitering around the railway area, died under the wheels of a moving train.

 Creation of the monument

-Despite the initial lack of favor of the city authorities, many organizations contributed to the creation of the monument (including the Kraków Society for the Care of Animals and nationwide media based in Kraków), well-known people Zbigniew Wodecki, Jerzy Połomski, Krzysztof Piasecki, Krzysztof Cugowski and many inhabitants of Kraków.
+Despite the initial lack of favour of the city authorities, many organizations (including the Kraków Society for the Care of Animals and nationwide media based in Kraków), well-known people (Zbigniew Wodecki, Jerzy Połomski, Krzysztof Piasecki, Krzysztof Cugowski) and many inhabitants of Kraków contributed to the creation of the monument.

-The creator of the monument sculpture is Bronisław Chromy.
-Its unveiling, on May 26, 2001, was made by a dog (a German shepherd named Kety).
+The creator of the sculpture is Bronisław Chromy.
+Its unveiling, on May 26, 2001, was made by a dog, a German shepherd named Kety, by pulling the veil with her teeth.

-A small monument depicts a dog inside spreading human hands, extending his left paw to the viewer.
-In principle, it symbolizes dog fidelity and, more generally, the bond of an animal with a human being.
+A small monument depicts a dog nestled within protective, outstretched human hands, extending his left paw to the viewer.
+It is intended to symbolize canine loyalty and, more broadly, the bond between animals and humans.

 The inscription on the monument (in Polish and English) reads:

 "The most faithful canine friend ever, epitomizing a dog's boundless devotion to his master.
-Throughout the entire year / 1990-1991 / Dżok was seen waiting in vain at the roundabout Grunwaldzkie roundabout to be fetched back by his master.
+Throughout the entire year / 1990-1991 / Dżok was seen waiting in vain at the Rondo Grunwaldzkie roundabout to be fetched back by his master".

 They intended to move the sculpture by several dozen meters because that was the concept of the National Army monument, which was planned to be set up here.